sdcote/coyote/CoyoteMT/README.md

-# BatchMT
+# CoyoteMT

 This is a collection of message tools for the Coyote DX Toolkit which allow interacting with email servers for event-based processing such as:

-* Reading data from email and processing it through the batch process
+* Reading data from email and processing it through the data exchange process
 * Writing processed data to email and sending it to external actors
 * Sending an email when a transformation event occurs (e.g. transform failure)